LuksOracle/chainlink-lukso/README.md

 Chainlink oracle on Lukso blockchain which supports API uint256 GET requests.

+Note:

 ## Starting the Chainlink node on Lukso with WSS RPC URL:

+0. Fork this repository/folder.

+:warning: Note: if running on Windows, use WSL2, and fork the repository onto /home rather than /mnt.
+Otherwise, Chainlink will be unable to connect to pgSQL :warning:

 1. Create a "data" folder inside the "chainlink-lukso" directory [holds PostgreSQL database].

 2. Create an ".env" file inside the "chainlink-lukso" directory with the following in chainlink-lukso [we are using a public WSS RPC URL]:

         ROOT=/chainlink